Fire-Fairy84/odin-projects/README.md

-This is a collection of work related to The Odin Project.
+# Recipes Project

+This is a project that shows skills in writing clean HTML.
+For example sake, we will be providing some recipes.
+Enjoy!